-Bitter squabbles between the social media platforms of two competing Iraqi militias February 22-23 offer insights into the movements and their relationship.
+Bitter squabbles between the social media platforms of two competing Iraqi militias offer insights into the movements and their relationship.

-Sabereen concluded: “Resistance is a purely Iraqi decision…”.
-This is a sentiment regularly repeated by Qais al-Khazali, AAH’s leader, as mentioned above.
-Sabreen then reposted a message by Faqaar, also assessed as AAH citing a Hadith saying: “...tell the truth even if it causes your death...and leave the untrue even if it saves you…”.
+Sabereen concluded: “Resistance is a purely Iraqi decision.”
+This is a sentiment regularly repeated by Khazali, as mentioned above.
+Sabereen then reposted a message by Al-Faqaar, also assessed as an AAH outlet, citing a hadith saying: “Tell the truth even if it causes your death...and leave the untrue even if it saves you.”
 This is an implicit accusation that KH is misrepresenting itself as real resistance.

 Step 5: AAH mocks KH’s roadside bombings.
-This harsh criticism seems to have enraged Sabereen and prompted the Sabereen admin to create a poll 44 minutes later with a question and four potential answers:
+This harsh criticism seems to have enraged Sabereen and prompted the outlet's administrator to create a poll forty-four minutes later with a question and four potential answers:

-[A.] By political resistance.
+A. By political resistance.

-[B.] targeting convoys of tuna and noodles on the international [highway]
+B. Targeting convoys of tuna and noodles on the international [highway].

 This two-day exchange is a real spat, having exposed important fault lines between the two largest fasail in a damaging online exchange.
 The divisions reflect not just the rivalry of entourages, the digital generals in electronic armies, but also real differences between KH’s policy of avoiding attacks on the U.S. embassy and AAH’s keenness to strike bases and not just supply trucks.